bbauska/UC-Davis-Inter-jQuery/readme.md

 <!--~~~~~~~~~~~~~~~~ 151. add some easing and a callback function (2.05) (78) ~~~~~~~~~~~~~~~~~~-->
 <p align="center">
   <img src="./images/image151.webp"
-  alt="2.05 Add Some Easing and a Callback Function." style="border: 2px solid black; border-radius:15px; width:40%;" />
+  title="2.05 Add Some Easing and a Callback Function" alt="2.05 Add Some Easing and a Callback Function." style="border: 2px solid black; border-radius:15px; width:40%;" />
 </p>